 Here I describe the skin cancer project that I’m leading in my Lab.
-The main goal of my Ph.D. is to provide algorithms to handle this problem.
-I’m gonna describe everything we developed and what we are doing right now.
-But first, you may want to know how all of this started.
+The main goal of my Ph.D. is to provide algorithms to deal with this problem.
+I’m going to describe what we’ve developed and what we are doing right now.
+But first, you may want to know how this story has started.
 So, it’s described here.

 In order to diagnosis the skin cancer, dermatologists screen the skin lesion using their experience to diagnosis it.
-However, there are different types of skin cancer and some of them are very hard to diagnosis even for a trained dermatologist.
-To increase their diagnosis reliability, they use a dermatoscope, a medical instrument that allows the visualization of the subsurface structures of the skin revealing lesion details in colors and textures.
-In addition, they also take into accounting some pieces of information about the patient’s profile and lesion aspects, such as time of sun exposure, family ancestry, if the lesion bleeds or hurts, if it itches, among others.
+However, there are different types of skin cancer, and some of them are very hard to diagnose even for a trained dermatologist.
+To increase their diagnosis reliability, they use the dermatoscope, a medical instrument that allows the visualization of the subsurface structures of the skin revealing lesion details in colors and textures.
+In addition, they also take into accounting more information about the patient such as time of sun exposure, family ancestry, if the lesion bleeds or hurts, if it itches, among others.
 As Brazil is an economically emerging country, most of its countryside cities do not have dermatologists nor dermatoscopes available for general practitioners.
 Certainly, this issue delays and decreases the clinical diagnosis reliability.
-Thereby, an approach to automatically detect skin cancer that does not depend on dermatoscopy images is very desired, mainly for general practitioners and medical students.
+Thereby, an approach to automatically detect skin cancer that does not depend on dermoscopy images is very desired, mainly for general practitioners and medical students.
 According to Ericsson mobility report , there are now more than four billion smartphones around the world.
 In Brazil, more than 130 millions of people, around 77% of the population, have their own smartphone .
-Therefore, a computer-aided diagnosis (CAD) system embedded in smartphones seems to be a low-cost approach that may assist doctors and medical students to provide a more reliable skin cancer diagnosis mainly in emerging countries like Brazil
+Therefore, a computer-aided diagnosis (CAD) system embedded in smartphones seems to be a low-cost approach that may assist doctors and medical students to provide a more reliable skin cancer diagnosis mainly in emerging countries like Brazil.

-The main goal of this project is to develop new methodologies to automatically diagnosis the skin cancer using images acquired from smartphone cameras and the clinical information related to the patient and the skin lesion.
-The focus will be on proposing a deep learning technique that is able to combine both images and clinical information.
-Moreover, we also aim to contribute to a web platform in order to open our acquired database for research purposes as well as getting the contribution of similar data from others researchers around the world.
-As far as we know, there is no public skin cancer images database taken from standard camera available for research.
-Thus, we want to fulfill this gap.
-Lastly, our long-term goal is to embed the algorithm developed in this project into a smartphone application in order to assist doctors and medical students to provide a faster and more reliable skin cancer diagnosis to the people.
-Therefore, we hope that in the future our application may reduce the impact of the dermatoscope’s lack in many regions in Brazil.
+The main goal of this project is to develop new methodologies to skin cancer detection using images collected from smartphones and patient demographics.
+We focus on proposing a deep learning technique that is able to combine both images and clinical information.
+Moreover, we also aim to develop a web platform to open the collected dataset for research purposes.
+As far as we know, there is no public skin cancer dataset composed of clinical images and patient demographics.
+We want to fulfill this gap.

-There are some good works doing skin cancer detection for dermatoscopy images [5,6].
-A public dataset of dermatoscopy images is provided by ISIC.
+There are great works proposing skin cancer detection for dermoscopy images [5,6].
+A public dataset of dermoscopy images is provided by ISIC.
 However, as stated before, most cities in Brazil don’t have dermatoscope available.
-Therefore, we need to handle this issue and the first step is to obtain a dataset, since there’s no public dataset of skin cancer images acquired from standard cameras.
-So, how can we obtain such dataset?
+Therefore, we need to handle this issue, and the first step is to obtain a dataset, since there’s no public dataset of skin cancer images collected from standard cameras.
+So, how can we obtain such a dataset?

-In the late of 2017, we started a partnership with the Dermatological Assistance Program (PAD) of the Federal University of Espírito Santo.
-This program, which was founded in 1989, provides medical assistance to low incoming people who can’t afford with a private skin cancer treatment.
+In late 2017, we started a partnership with the Dermatological Assistance Program (PAD) of the Federal University of Espírito Santo.
+This program, which was founded in 1989, provides medical assistance to low-income people who can’t afford a private skin cancer treatment.
 Normally, once per month a group of dermatologists, plastic surgeon, and medical students go to the countryside cities to provide the medical care, which takes place over the whole weekend.
-On average, 300 people are seen by the doctors and students.
+On average, 300 people are assisted by the doctors and students.
 First, the doctors promote the prevention phase.
-They talk with the population in order to teach them good practices to reduce the probability to get the skin cancer.
-Next, the patient’s profile is collected by the students.
+They talk with the population in order to teach them good practices to reduce the probability of getting skin cancer.
+Next, the patient demographics are collected by the students.
 In the following, this patient is led to the dermatologists, which screen the lesion and provide the diagnosis.
 These dermatologists are extensively trained and are able to provide the diagnostic with high confidence.
 Finally, if the patient’s lesion is at an advanced level, he/she is led to the plastic surgeon to proceed with a surgical process.
 In this case, this lesion needs to be removed and sent to the biopsy process.
 On the other hand, if the lesion isn’t that bad, the patient is led to a treatment less invasive, for example, using some specific medicine on the skin.
 Therefore, since 1989, thousands of lives were saved through this program, which provides a full treatment, from the screening to the surgical process.

 Below, you can also check some sample of images from our dataset.
 As you can note, they are quite different from the dermatoscopy ones.

-From the images above, we can note that developing an approach to automatically detect the skin cancer using them is a very challenging task.
-We have to handle a plenty of problems, among them:
+From the images above, we can note that developing an automated approach to detect skin cancer is a very challenging task.
+We have to deal with plenty of problems, among them:

 - The smartphone images present high variability caused by lighting, zoom, camera model, ink markings, etc.